 No Ontological Inertia: Killing the original vampire before its bitten victims die (and subsequently resurrect as vampires) returns said victims to normal.

-Van Helsing is a doctor, scientist, occultist, detective, and holy man.
+Van Helsing is a doctor, scientist, occultist, detective, lawyer and holy man.
 This all comes in handy for hunting vampires.
-It's also stated that he has at least three doctoral degrees, one of which is an M.D..
+It's also stated that he has at least three doctoral degrees, one of which is an MD.

-One Degree of Separation: Dracula's first victim just happens to be Lucy Westenra, the best friend of the wife of Jonathan Harker, who is probably the only living human who's seen him for what he really is.
-Not only that, but Dr. Seward, one of Lucy's former suitors and the good friend of her husband, is the protege of Dr. van Helsing, perhaps the only practitioner of modern medicine who can recognize vampirism and knows how to treat it.
+One Degree of Separation: Dracula's first victim just happens to be Lucy Westenra, the best friend of the fiancée of Jonathan Harker, who is probably the only living human who's seen him for what he really is.
+Not only that, but Dr. Seward, one of Lucy's former suitors and the good friend of her husband, not only owns the mental institution right next door to Dracula's new house, but is also the protegé of Dr. Van Helsing, perhaps the only practitioner of modern medicine who can recognize vampirism and knows how to treat it.
 Also, one of Dr. Seward's patients, Renfield, happens to have a strange psychic connection to Dracula.

 Orient Express: When Dracula escapes from England to Varna by sea, the cabal sworn to destroy him travels to Paris and takes the Orient Express, arriving in Varna ahead of him.